ResearchDrive - Admin Guide for Campus IT Staff Supporting Researchers With Restricted Data

 ResearchDrive is integrated with the central campus Active Directory Services for NetID-based-authentication and security permissions and also the Roles and Access Management (Manifest) service for creating collaboration groups and providing NetIDs for UW affiliates and external collaborators.

-An IT Admins Manifest folder has been created for each department with researchers eligible for ResearchDrive.
+An IT Admins Manifest group has been created for each department with researchers eligible for ResearchDrive.
 Manifest uw:app:restricteddrive:itadmins Folder.
-IT Admins can request changes to their group membership by contacting email@example.com.
 These IT admin groups are automatically added to a PIs ResearchDrive account at activation.
 IT admins can view a list of their PIs with ResearchDrive accounts in the Manifest uw:app:restricteddrive:pis Folder.
 Contact the ResearchDrive Team if you have any questions or need additional groups created.

 Each ResearchDrive account has a Manifest - uw:app:restricteddrive:pis:[netid] folder and several default collaboration groups defined that are published to Active Directory and used to provide secure access to the storage shares.